-The Alabama State Legislature consists of 35 Senators and 105 members of the House of Representatives.
+The state legislature consists of 35 senators and 105 members of the House of Representatives.
 This number was established by order of a three-judge federal district court for the Middle District of Alabama, Northern Division, in the case of Sims v.
 Amos, 336 F. Supp.
 924, aff'd, 409 U.S. 942 (1972).
-In the decree, the court divided the state into 105 House districts and 35 Senatorial districts.
-Each House district is entitled to one Representative and each Senate district is entitled to one Senator.
+In the decree, the court divided the state into 105 house districts and 35 senatorial districts.
+Each house district is entitled to one representative and each senate district is entitled to one senator.
 Each district has approximately the same number of people as any other district.